-Financial Aid recipients are strongly encouraged to read and understand the withdraw policy.
+Financial Aid recipients are strongly encouraged to read and understand the withdrawal policy.
 It is important that you are aware of your financial responsibility, if your enrollment status changes.
-Students planning to withdrawal from all classes must contact the Financial Aid Office to see how the withdraw will affect their financial aid status, and whether repayment is due.
+Students planning to withdraw from all classes must contact the Financial Aid Office to see how the withdrawal will affect their financial aid status, and whether repayment is due.
 Financial aid is paid to students based upon their attendance.
 However, there are occasions when unforeseen events occur in a student's life that can result in withdrawal from college.
 If this occurs, it is essential that you know the policy and follow the proper steps for withdrawal.

 Federal Regulations for Withdrawing

 - Students that receive Federal Title IV Financial Aid and withdraw from school during the period of enrollment in which they began attendance must return the percentage of unearned funds to the Financial Aid Program.

 - The Financial Aid Office recalculates the amount of Financial Aid a student is authorized when a student officially withdraws from the college or stops attending classes prior to completing more than 60% of a term.

 - A student who changes their enrollment status within the first 14 days of classes will have their financial aid adjusted accordingly and will be responsible for any balance on the student's account created by the enrollment status change.

 - A student who completes more than 60% of the period of enrollment has earned all of their Financial Aid assistance.